codahale/aes-gcm-siv/README.md

 ## Ok then why's it good

-AES-GCM-SIV is a nonce-misuse resistant AEAD, which means it doesn't fail catastrophically if a nonce gets re-used (e.g., your virtual machine runs out of entropy, or the value you're using as a nonce is not as unique as you think).
+AES-GCM-SIV is a nonce-misuse resistant AEAD, which means it doesn't fail catastrophically if a nonce gets re-used (if uou have any questions about this, feel free to ask [@tqbf](https://twitter.com/tqbf) about it on Twitter).
 AES-GCM-SIV can tolerate _some_ duplicate nonces, but it still has limits:

 > When discussing this work, we found a widespread misunderstanding of the term “nonce-misuse resistant”.
 Many people appear to expect the security of a nonce-misuse resistant scheme to be